Writer's Block: What Is It and How to Get Rid of It?

 Ways to Start a Story

 Sometimes you get writer’s block from the start, and it’s a headache even to begin the writing process.
 You might not know how to start, and giving up becomes more and more appealing.
-We compiled a few ways to help you get started:
+Our history essay writing service has compiled a few ways to help you get started: